We’ve all been there.

 Instead of feeling blue or berating yourself, remember that negative self-talk can have the same unhealthy side effects inside your body that fast food and artificially colored icing create.

-With that, here are 10 proven ways to get on track, re-engage, and stay motivated to stick to your health commitments:
+With that, here is a list of proven strategies to get on track, re-engage, and stay motivated to stick to your health commitments.

 This small tweak to your internal language is scientifically proven to yield better results.
 (1)